CHAPTER ONE: 1640

 ADMINISTRATIVE HEARING BOARD (AdHB)

 B. STRUCTURE.
-Four members of the faculty (including one from the College of Law), one staff member, one student and the following ex officio members, or their designees: Registrar and Manager of Student Accounts. [rev. 7-06, 7-10]
+Four members of the faculty (including one from the College of Law), one staff member, one student and the following ex officio members, or their designees: Registrar and Manager of Student Accounts.
+In selecting a chair, a tenured faculty member will receive priority. [rev. 7-06, 7-10, 7-17]

 A-1.
 This committee traditionally meets during the summer. [add.
 7-08]

 B. STRUCTURE.
-Three members of the faculty, director of counseling and testing center or designee, chair of Ubuntu or designee, and the following without vote: director of admissions (or designee), and a Student Support Services designee.
-To assure a quorum alternates for the faculty positions are appointed by the chair of the Admissions Committee from a list of those who have previously served on the Committee. [rev. 7-97, 7-06, 7-08 ed.
+Five members of the faculty, director of counseling and testing center or designee, chair of Ubuntu or designee, a member of the American Language and Culture Program faculty and the following without vote: director of admissions (or designee), a Student Support Services designee and a professional advisor.
+To assure a quorum alternates for the faculty positions are appointed by the chair of the Admissions Committee from a list of those who have previously served on the Committee. [rev. 7-97, 7-06, 7-08, 7-19, 7-20 ed.
 7-05, 4-12]

 AMERICANS WITH DISABILITIES ACT ADVISORY COMMITTEE